walmartlabs/concord-website/docs/plugins/smtp.md

         message: "My message"
 ```

-Consider using a global variable to store the parameters in case multiple `smtp`
+Consider using a global variable to store the parameters in case of multiple
-invocations.
+`smtp` invocations.